serendipiddy/android_app-network_monitor/planning.md

 * [Alarm dev training](https://developer.android.com/training/scheduling/alarms.html)

 So, in terms of implementation the service intent will perform a read of the bytes and packets and store this on the phone with a timestamp.
 Alarm may not be the best for high-frequency polling.
+Use **handler** instead [example](http://stackoverflow.com/questions/29914724/scheduling-alarm-for-every-second-in-android-5-1)

 The service will then save the data to internal storage, ideally in private space.
 [Internal storage](https://developer.android.com/guide/topics/data/data-storage.html#filesInternal)
 The user could then export the data, emailing/saving/uploading it somewhere.